 Times Archives

-IT USED TO BE CALLED “THE MORGUE” — the newspaper library where every story in every edition from every day’s publication was carefully clipped by librarians and distributed to sometimes dozens of different file envelopes, typically labeled by subject matter and the names of writers sharing the bylines.
-Fortunately, old stories never die, not even those published way back, before computers replaced most of the newsroom’s librarians.
-Some of Bill Rempel’s career favorites from that era (the last century) have been retrieved for this section.
-Here are four from the morgue:
+IT USED TO BE CALLED “THE MORGUE.”
+It was the newspaper library where every story in each day’s publication was clipped by librarians and distributed to sometimes dozens of different file envelopes, typically labeled by subject matter and the names of writers sharing the bylines.
+Fortunately, old stories never die, not even those published way back, before computers replaced most of those newsroom librarians.
+Some of Bill Rempel’s career favorites from that long-ago era (the last century) have been retrieved for this section.
+Here are four favorites from the morgue:

 RACING TO AMERICA